Travon-0/password-Generator/README.md

 # password-Generator
-A aimle script to generate random password for  you being unique all the time
+A simple script to generate random password for  you being unique all the time